0xcert/framework/docs/api/ethereum.md

 ### claim(deploy)

-An `asynchronous` class instance `function` which cryptographically signes the provided `deploy` and returns a signature.
+An `asynchronous` class instance `function` that cryptographically signs the provided `deploy` and returns a signature.

 ::: warning
-This operation must be executed by the maker of the deploy.
+This operation must be executed by the Maker of the deploy.
 :::

 **Arguments:**